 'STOP the Waste' festive season campaign

-Over the last three years Victoria's red blood cell wastage has spiked in January and February.
+Over previous years Victoria's red blood cell wastage has spiked in January and February.
 Now is the time to put plans in place to stop the January/February WASTE spike!

 To assist health services 'STOP the waste' over the festive season Blood Matters have compiled a checklist that will help identify planned variations in practice over this period.
 If you require any further information about 'STOP the waste' please contact Blood Matters.

 The festive season shutdown checklist is available for download below.

 “Stop the waste” infographic available to download below

 National and state wastage 2013-14

 The table below outlines national and state red blood cell (RBC) wastage data (July 2013 to June 2014) in absolute terms as well as percentages.